 Mathis FD battling brush fire near Lake Corpus Christi

-Firefighters with the Mathis Fire Department are battling a brush fire near Lake Corpus Christi.
 A dispatcher for the Mathis Volunteer Fire Department said crews are fighting the fire at Farm Market 1068 near Lake Corpus Christi.
+Pictures of the fire were sent to our KRIS 6 News Facebook page.

 Start the conversation, or Read more at KRISTV.COM Corpus Christi.